 - Significant flexibility

-However, for most of the older population, those of us who have physical limitations or injuries, and especially for those already with lower back pain, stretching presents a major challenge, a perhaps a deterrent.
+However, for most of the population, those of us who have physical limitations or injuries, and those already with pain, being able to stretch presents a major challenge, a perhaps a deterrent.

-Tried it and does not help and more (the particular stretch is ineffective)
+- Tried it and it did not help and more (the particular stretch is ineffective)